thingsboard/thingsboard-client-sdk/README.md

 meaning the underlying Logger client can be whatever the user decides, so it can for example be used to print the messages onto a serial card instead of the serial console.

 Currently, implemented in the library itself is the `DefaultLogger`, which is simply a wrapper around a `printf` call.
 If the functionality wants to be extended, a custom interface implementation needs to be created.
-For that a `class` that inherits the `ILogger` interface needs to be created and `override` the needed methods.
+For that a `class` needs to inherit the `ILogger` interface and `override` the needed methods shown below:

 ```cpp
 #include <ILogger.h>